kx-Huang/ECE4721J/lab/lab_7/README.md

 ## Goal

-- Work with a real dataset.
+- Work with a real dataset
 - Practice with PCA and Gradient Descent using Spark
 - Get familiar with Spark Dataframe and MLLib APIs